richafnu/Viva/Viva/glint/setup/360-faqs.md

 No. Glint does not offer benchmarks for 360 items.

 ## Coach FAQs

+### How do coaches access 360 subject feedback?
+Coaches can access a 360 report in two different ways:
+ - They receive an email to let them know 360 feedback is ready for the subject they're coaching.
+ - Log into Glint and select the **magnifying glass symbol** on the dashboard.
+Select the subject name by typing it into the search box.
+Select the **Feedback** tab and then select **View.**

 **Is there a way to compile feedback provider information to look at feedback provider tendencies (leniency, stringency)?**